m4l0n6/lsp-python-backend/Readme.md

    ```

 3. **Start PyLSP server:**
-   - Install PyLSP if not already:
+   - Install PyLSP if not already (run in ternimal):
      ```sh
      pip install 'python-lsp-server[all]'
      ```